AltiMario/DataCruncher/README.md

 4. Install Mongodb to store the datastreams (optional)

+5. Deploy the war on Tomcat

 -----------------------------
 ### To access

-The credential for the access (required via a login popup) is admin:admin
+The credentials required by the login popup are admin:admin

 -----------------------------
-### JVM configuration parameters
+### JVM configuration parameters for better performance

 -Xms512m